rttrorg/rttr/doc/md_pages/five_minute_tutorial.md

         .constructor<std::string, node*>()
         (
             policy::ctor::as_std_shared_ptr, // should create an instance of the class as shared_ptr<ns_3d::node>
-            default_arguments<node*>(nullptr) // second argument is optional, so we provide the default value for it )
+            default_arguments(nullptr)       // second argument is optional, so we provide the default value for it )
         .property("name", &node::get_name, &node::set_name)
         (
             meta_data("TOOL_TIP", "Set the name of node.")  // stores meta_data associated with this property )
         // register directly a member object pointer; mark it as 'private' .property("parent", &ns_3d::node::m_parent, registration::private_access)
         .property_readonly("children", &node::get_children) // a read-only property; so not set possible .method("set_visible", &node::set_visible)
         (
             default_arguments(true),              // the default value for 'cascade' parameter_names("visible", "cascade") // provide the names of the parameter; optional, but might be useful for clients
         )
         .method("render", &node::render)